Black Lives Matter flag

 Chelsea Tang (she)

-chelseatang [at] berkeley [dot] edu
+xuedi_yang [at] berkeley [dot] edu

-Irene Yi (she or they)
+Irene Yi (she, they)

-ireneyi [at] berkeley [dot] edu
+ireneyi [at] stanford [dot] edu

 Aster Guan